 The Board of Directors has historically chosen to combine the positions of Chief Executive Officer and Chairman of the Board so that the same person serves in both roles.
-In February 2018 the Board appointed Thomas E. Salmon as the Chairman of the Board given the Board believed Mr. Salmon was the best person to carry out the role of Chairman in an effective manner.
 While the Board believes it is important that the Company retain the organizational flexibility to determine whether the roles of Chief Executive Officer and Chairman of the Board are separated or combined, the Board believes that combining the positions of Chief Executive Officer and Chairman is in the Company's best interest.
 This arrangement provides the benefit of having our Chief Executive Officer, the individual with primary responsibility for managing the Company's day-to-day operations, chair regular Board meetings as the Board discusses key business and strategic issues.
-Coupled with a Lead Independent Director, the structure affords strong independent board leadership and engagement and oversight of management, promotes cohesiveness, and also allows for better alignment of strategic development and execution.
+Coupled with a Lead Independent Director, the structure affords strong independent board leadership and engagement and oversight of management, promotes cohesiveness, and also allows for better alignment of strategic development and execution